-For 30 years, Alexia Grants have supported student and professional visual journalists, helping them produce projects that inspire change by addressing socially significant topics.
+For 30 years, Alexia grants have supported student and professional visual communicators who produce projects that inspire change by addressing socially significant topics.

 The Alexia’s mission is to support individual visual storytellers of all types.
 What storytellers address and what they say about life on the planet is more important than the genre chosen to address that topic.
-Your submission must include a synopsis, a proposal, a resume and a body of work consisting of up to 20 photographs; you may also submit up to two varying story forms expressed in other media as part of your application, including audio, video, VR or any other visual format.
-Entries are judged as much on the strength of the written proposal as on the applicant’s photographic skills.
-Grants are awarded to applicants who produce significant projects that share in The Alexia’s mission and who demonstrate the ability to accomplish their projects.
+Your submission must include a synopsis, a proposal, a résumé and a body of work consisting of up to 20 photographs; you may also submit up to two varying story forms expressed in other media as part of your application, including audio, video, VR or any other visual format.
+Entries are judged as much on the strength of the written proposal as on the applicant’s visual skills.
+Grants are awarded to applicants who can produce significant projects that share in The Alexia’s mission and who demonstrate the ability to accomplish their projects.
 The Alexia grant competition is closed for this year, but potential applicants for next year can visit Visura.co to learn more about the application process.

-Student Grants enable current college student photographers to produce substantial bodies of work that share The Alexia’s goals of promoting world peace and cultural understanding.
-We value work that helps bring about change.
+Student grants enable current college student photographers to produce substantial bodies of work that share The Alexia’s goals of promoting world peace and cultural understanding.
+We value work that helps bring about change for the better.

 Student applicants are encouraged to consider proposing projects close to where they live; a successful body of work is more likely with easy access to the setting where the work will be produced.
 Most student grant recipients are already working on their projects when they receive funding.